mariano/snakefire/README.markdown

 #### Keyring ####

-For *Ubuntu based* systems, Keyring is in the official repositories, and can be installed the following way:
+For *Ubuntu/Debian based* systems, Keyring is in the official repositories, and can be installed the following way:

 For Ubuntu (GNOME) or Kubuntu (KDE):

 		$ sudo apt-get install python-keyring

 For *Arch Linux*, Keyring is in an AUR repository.
-If you have [yaourt] [yaourt], you can install it with (if you don't have yaourt, you should really [get it] [yaourt]
+Install it with yaourt:

 		$ yaourt -S python-keyring